Skip to content

 optimī

-Fast, Modern, Memory Efficient, and Low Precision PyTorch Optimizers
+Fast, Modern, and Low Precision PyTorch Optimizers

 optimi enables accurate low precision training via Kahan summation, integrates gradient release and optimizer accumulation for additional memory efficiency, supports fully decoupled weight decay, and features fast implementations of modern optimizers.